Md-Mubarak-Hossain/Md-Mubarak-Hossain/README.md

 # Career Objective
 <hr/>
 <p>I am a Full Stack Developer who is passionate, innovative and motivated to make a difference.
-The years of experience seeking a position as a Full Stack Developer with next generation Development Technologies, where I can apply my knowledge of Full Stack Development with leadership abilities to meet client needs exceed their expectations.<p>
+The years of experience seeking a position as a Full Stack Developer with next generation Development Technologies, where I can apply my knowledge of Full Stack Development with leadership abilities to meet client needs exceed their expectations.</p>

 # Experience
 <hr/>